-You can take money from your pension pot at any time after age 55 regardless of whether or not you've stopped working.
+You can take money from your pension pot at any time after your NMPA regardless of whether or not you've stopped working.
 But you should think very carefully before proceeding or your money could run out sooner than you think.

-Reaching the age of 55 is not a deadline to act.
+Reaching your NMPA is not a deadline to act.
 Leaving your money invested will give it more time to grow but it could go down in value too.